-9.04 An overtaking boat must not cut in until their skier is 100 metres ahead of the boat being overtaken.

-9.05 Observers must remain seated in the cockpit of the boat and must keep the skier under observation at all times during his participation in the event.

-9.06 Boats shall not follow closer than 100 metres directly behind any skier except when overtaking, in which case it is imperative the driver should keep his boat in a different line than the preceding one.
+- 9.04 An overtaking boat must not cut in until their skier is 100 metres ahead of the boat being overtaken.
+PENALTY 12.01 Up to 10% - 9.05 Observers must remain seated in the cockpit of the boat and must keep the skier under observation at all times during his participation in the event.
+PENALTY 12.01 Up to 10% - 9.06 Boats shall not follow closer than 100 metres directly behind any skier except when overtaking, in which case it is imperative the driver should keep his boat in a different line than the preceding one.
 When a pass (100m) is completed, the boat and skier may move to the inside of the course.